 Dr. Rhee is a member of the American Academy of Ophthalmology and the American Society of Retina Specialists.
 He was selected as a representative of the Young Ophthalmology Society of the NY State Ophthalmological Society and the American Academy of Ophthalmology.
 He is a member and has served as past president of the Long Island Ophthalmologic Society.

 He has authored many articles in the ophthalmic literature and is the author of several book chapters.
 He has been a co-investigator in several national studies on macular degeneration, diabetic retinopathy and retinal vascular disease.
 He serves as a reviewer for the journals Ophthalmology and Retina, and is section co-editor of Retina Times, the journal of the American Society of Retina Specialists, where he writes a recurring column about technology in the retina field.
-Dr. Rhee has helped trained countless residents in ophthalmology and retinal disease and currently holds an academic title of Associate Clinical Professor of Ophthalmology at Hofstra Medical School.
+Dr. Rhee has helped trained countless residents in ophthalmology and retinal disease and has been voted Teacher of the Year for multiple years by the Northwell Health/Hofstra University School of Medicine Ophthalmology residency.
+He currently holds an academic title of Associate Clinical Professor of Ophthalmology at Hofstra Medical School.

 His areas of interest include macular degeneration, retinal vascular disease including diabetic retinopathy, myopia, retinal detachments and small incision retinal surgery.

 Medical School - University of California – San Diego School of Medicine

 Residency - Tufts University – New England Medical Center